Infinity Guitar Works

 Mode Control.

-The string vibrate normally, but with infinite sustain.
-This is otherwise known as the fundamental vibration, or 1st harmonic.
+The strings vibrate normally but with infinite sustain.
+This is otherwise known as the fundamental vibration or 1st harmonic.

 Plucked notes morph into a high harmonic vibration mode.
 It will usually be a 5th and 7th harmonic.